Uberspace/lab/source/guide_gitea.rst

   MAILER_TYPE = sendmail
   FROM        = isabell@uber.space

+  [other]
+  SHOW_FOOTER_VERSION = false ; hide version number from strangers - you can still see it in the admin panel at /admin

 .. note::

   This config block contains a secure and convenient basic configuration.
 You may change it depending on your needs and knowledge.